pepijn/native-app-studio-hangman/README.md

 ## Features

 - [ ] Play Hangman on your iPhone
+- [ ] Fancy letters show the state of your current game
 - [ ] Pick the length of the word that you want to guess
 - [ ] Choose the amount of incorrect guesses that you are allowed to make
 - [ ] Try the 'evil mode' if you're really good or when you want to get punished